 - Try over-the-counter pain-relieving medications.
 Drugs such as ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve, others), acetaminophen (Tylenol, others) and aspirin can help relieve pain.
 Follow the dosing instructions on the package.
 Don't take more than the recommend dosage.

 - Reduce your physical activity.
 Doing so will reduce irritation of your knee joint.
-Your doctor can offer you guidance on how long you need to reduce your activity levels, and he or she may be able to suggest alternative forms of exercise you can do in the meantime.
+Your health care provider can offer you guidance on how long you need to reduce your activity levels.
+Your provider may be able to suggest alternative forms of exercise you can do in the meantime.

 Preparing for your appointment

 Here's some information to help you prepare for your appointment.